Q When can we visit the School?A

 You can find further information here.

 We recommend registering your child on the main entry list two to three years before arrival.
 We also operate a Headmaster's Reserve List once the main entry list reaches a certain level.
-Children on both lists are invited to a number of events at the school.
+Children on both lists are invited to a number of events at the School.

 Q Is there a waiting list?A

 Main Entry Lists are open for 2021 onwards.
 Please do make contact with the admissions department to talk through an earlier admission or regarding registration.

 Q Is there an entrance exam?A